Gopal-op/telegram/README.md

 ```

 ## Data Flow
-The bot processes messages through a pipeline of middleware, handlers, and conversations.
+The bot processes messages through a pipeline of middleware and handlers, transforming raw updates into structured responses.

 ```ascii
 Input → Parser → Middleware → Handler → Response